Chapter 9 (Part 3): Perception of Two Faces, or One Vase?

 Arguably, the worst way to approach scripture is to arbitrarily “insert yourself” into a biblical image.
 However, as discussed in the chapter on hermeneutics, the most common teaching technique encourages you to “apply” the images to your life in some manner.
-Consequently, people will “relate” to David, or whomever, and then claim that a verse “speaks to them,” thereby validating a feeling, or explaining an experience.
-Again, if you perceive that the images are intended as historical records of typical people, then that approach could sound reasonable; however, does the Bible ever suggest that approach?
+Consequently, people will “relate” to David, or whomever, and they will claim that a verse “speaks to them,” thereby validating their feelings, or explaining an experience.
+Again, if you perceive that the biblical images are intended as historical records of typical people, then that approach could sound reasonable; however, does God’s Word ever suggest that approach?
 Importantly, this approach of arbitrarily inserting yourself is put to rest once you consider the possibility that God has given you a mythical story with a message, and not a history book with rules for how to live “this” life.

 Whatever leads any disciple to consider the story of Israel symbolically as a parable, the absolutely crucial implication is to recognize how the reader’s perception of both “time” and “voice” must change dramatically with the new perspective.
 Because, in a parable, the events can no longer be perceived as depictions of literal events on this world’s timeline, and the prophets can no longer be perceived as depictions of literal ancient people speaking to an ancient audience.
 Yes, there is most certainly a timeline being depicted in the story of Israel, and it is critical to perceive the significant milestones in that timeline.
-There are also many voices in the story of Israel, and perceiving the depicted role or “office” of a voice in a parable is often essential to correctly perceive the meaning, and the significance, of what is being stated by that voice.
+Also, there are many voices in the story of Israel, and perceiving the depicted role or “office” of a voice in a parable is essential in order to correctly perceive the meaning and the significance of what is being stated by that voice.
 Critically, “how” you approach the images totally changes with a parable.

 Consider the enormous significance of the nature of a parable, and whether that sounds like the methodology that a timeless loving Father would employ to communicate to every person, regardless of when they lived, the mysteries of Him, and the mysteries of His plan of salvation for their eternal life.
 Or, you can continue to assume the perspective that your Father has sent you a history book.
-You have the “free will” to chose.
+The choice is yours to make.

-Consider how God’s Word is often deemed “archaic” when perceived in a literal historical manner, consequently there is the perception that “modern” man has the benefit of a wisdom that was not available to an ancient Jew.
-However, if God’s Word is intended as a mythical story, then a parable does not require natural intelligence to be understood.
-Rather, a biblical parable requires the reader to have an earnest desire to be shown the hidden wisdom, and the devotion of time to reimagine how the many inferences define the image being depicted.
-Of course, the primary question is whether the reader perceives the correct “object” to lay alongside the intended symbolism.
+Yet, consider how God’s Word is often deemed “archaic” when perceived in a literal historical manner, consequently there is the perception that “modern” man has the benefit of a wisdom that was not available to an ancient Jew.
+On the other hand, if God’s Word is perceived to be a mythical story, then a parable does not require natural intelligence to be understood.
+Rather, a biblical parable requires the reader to have an earnest desire to be shown the hidden wisdom, and the devotion of time to reimagine how the many inferences define the various images.
+Of course, the primary question becomes whether the reader perceives the correct “object” to lay alongside the parable’s intended symbolism.

-Alternatively, please consider the perceptions of a Jew who approached the OT with a literal historical perspective.
+Alternatively, please consider the perceptions of the Jew who approached the OT images with a literal historical perspective.
 Arguably, as occurs today, his perception of the nature of God would be warped into a confusing image, and he would obtain no meaningful understanding of his eternal life.
 Could anyone, at any time, truly develop a deep passion for reading a rule book with odd stories of a past people?
-So, let’s consider briefly what would have happened to that worldly Jew, with his literal perceptions of the OT, when the NT was revealed to him.
-Then, we will consider more deeply how an ancient disciple who approached God’s Word with a symbolic perspective would have perceived the NT images.
+So, let’s consider briefly what would have happened to that earthly Jew, with his literal perceptions of the OT, when the NT was revealed to him.
+Then, we will consider more extensively how an ancient disciple who approached scripture with a symbolic perspective would have perceived the NT images.

-First, consider the thinking of a good friend who would proclaim a belief that is commonly held by many Christians.
-He would say that the “stumbling block” for the Jews was accepting the “simple” truth of Jesus.
+Importantly, consider the thinking of a good friend who would proclaim a belief that is commonly held by many Christians.
+He would often say that the “stumbling block” for the Jews was accepting the “simple” truth of Jesus.
 In other words, he was claiming that since the truth of religion’s gospel message sounds too good to be true, many Jews were denying the truth because they could not believe that salvation was that simple.
-So, whereas logical thinking suggests that a claim is probably not true if it sounds too good to be true, this time is an exception to the logic.
+So, whereas logical thinking suggests that a claim is probably not true if it sounds too good to be true, supposedly this time is an exception to the logic.
 However, Christians should seriously reconsider that claim; because, if they understood the OT as any Jew did, then they would realize why the Jews did not “simply” believe religion’s message of salvation.
-Of course, when challenged with such thinking, my friend would half-kiddingly respond, “do not confuse me with logic or the facts, I know what I believe.”
-And I suspect that many religious people will similarly prefer to ignore logic and facts rather than consider the possibility that they are being deceived by religion about a Jew’s perception of scripture.

-Notably, dispensationalists claim that they perceive how God will keep His promise of restoration for the nation of Israel, and I will argue against that claim in the next chapter.
-However, to my knowledge, the dispensational theories do not resolve the conundrum of God’s OT command for the practices to last forever with the lack of clear guidance in the NT.
+Notably, dispensationalists claim that they perceive how God will keep His promise of restoration for the nation of Israel, and I will argue against that claim.
+Regardless, their theories do not resolve the conundrum of God’s OT command for the practices to last forever with the lack of guidance in the NT.

 The absurdity of the literal historical perspective

-As is often the case with religion, one must accept being ignorant of God’s thinking, because there are no reasonable explanations for the apparent disconnects that exist between the two testaments when approached with a literal perspective.
-Yet, how can any perspective of scripture be deemed God’s intent if it cannot clearly perceive how scripture flows logically from one testament to the other?
-Of everything that I will state in my effort, perhaps the most important is this recognition of the major disconnects that exist between the two testaments when scripture is approached with a literal perspective.
+Critically, Christians must accept their ignorance of God’s way of thinking, because there are no reasonable explanations for the obvious disconnects that exist between the two testaments.
+Yet, how can any perspective of scripture be considered God’s intent if it cannot clearly perceive how scripture flows logically from one testament to the other?
+Of everything that I will state in my effort, perhaps the most important is this recognition of the major disconnects that exist between the two testaments whenever scripture is approached with a literal perspective.

-So, do you even recognize that the major disconnects exist?
-And, if so, how do you respond to that recognition?
-Do you become like a Gideon who effectively ignores the OT, such that the disconnects are not your concern?
-Or, do you imagine your own version of the OT, such that your particular perceptions fit neatly with your understanding of the NT?
-However, with either response, do you recognize that you are ignoring your God-given common sense?
-Arguably, you will never consider another perspective unless you first accept the sense that your current perspective could be wrong.
-Therefore, consider the following summary of the logical arguments that highlight the absurdity of the literal historical perspective.
+So, do you even recognize the existence of major disconnects?
+If not, is it because you are a Gideon who effectively ignores the OT, such that the disconnects are not your concern?
+Or, is it because you imagine your own version of the OT, such that your particular perceptions fit neatly with your understanding of the NT?
+However, in either instance, do you even recognize that you are actually ignoring your God-given common sense?
+Arguably, you will never feel the need to consider another perspective unless you first acknowledge the sense that your current perspective could be wrong.
+Therefore, consider the following logical arguments that briefly highlight the absurdity of the literal historical perspective.

-Second, the literal perspective of the NT does not make logical sense primarily for two reasons; because of the lack of practical instructions on how to actually do the commands, and because of the lack of irrefutable understandings of basic theological concepts.
+Second, the literal perspective of the NT does not make logical sense primarily for two reasons; because of the lack of practical instructions to fulfill the commands, and because of the lack of irrefutable understandings for the basic theological concepts.
 Specifically, if the NT commands are intended as present-day requirements, then why does God not logically explain how to walk in the spirit, or how to take up your cross?
 And, how can any religion claim any true wisdom if the literal perspective results in no meaningful understanding of being born again, eating and drinking the body and blood of Jesus, the nature of sin, or the inheritance being stored in heaven?
-So, while you might be able to accept being ignorant of God’s thinking, does it make sense that God would not provide the wise men of religion a basic understanding of His mysteries, instead of a very confusing and often debatable message?
-Certainly, I could defend my thinking with various verses, but I never felt confident that my thinking was irrefutable.
+Yet, while you might be able to accept being ignorant of God’s thinking, does it make sense that God would not even provide the wise men of religion at least a rudimentary understanding of His mysteries, instead of the very confusing and always debatable messages?

-Again, religious people accept their ignorance of God’s ways, therefore the warped image of God of the OT and the many inconsistencies of the NT are minimized in their minds.
+Again, religious people accept their ignorance of God’s ways, therefore the warped image of God of the OT and the many inconsistencies of the NT are often minimized in their minds.
 However, while neither testament makes sense on its own, what amazes me is how every Christian is apparently willing to accept the absurd conclusion that the two testaments were each written by two totally different Gods.
-How else could you explain the disconnects regarding the commands and promises to Israel?
-Frankly, I did not appreciate the major disconnects, that is, until I considered the perspective of a Jew.
-So, are you willing to consider the perspective of another?
+How else could you explain the existence of the major disconnects regarding the commands and promises to Israel?

 Eyes that see, ears that hear

 Arguably, the biblical image depicting this stunning realization by a “wise” Jew is the story of Paul.
 Certainly, there is a reason why God depicts Paul as the Pharisee of Pharisees, someone who obviously thought that he had a deep understanding of the OT based on a literal perspective.
-Yet, if I may ask some obvious questions, why does Paul not proclaim many of the things claimed by religion?
+However, if I may ask some obvious questions, why does Paul not proclaim many of the things claimed by religion?
 If the simple message of salvation is the good news of Jesus, then why does Paul not clearly make that claim?
 Also, if the OT was the old religion, and the NT church is to be the new religion, then why does Paul not make that critical fact clear?
 Why does Paul never state that the old religious practices are no longer valid, notably practices that he had devoted his life to performing, and practices that are depicted as still occurring in the NT?
-Arguably, Christ opened Paul’s mind to the OT scripture, not to new truths.
 So, what revelation changed Paul’s lines of thinking since he obviously already understood the literal truth of the OT?
 Of course, religion may claim that Paul learned new truths that were not evident in the OT, but Paul states that the god of this world uses a veil to blind mankind to the true meaning of the OT, and not that the NT reveals a new understanding.

-Consider, if you do not perceive the meaning of Paul’s image depicting a veil, then how do you know whether or not you are being blinded by it?
-And, if your understanding of the OT has never dramatically changed, then does that mean that the veil never existed in your life; or that the veil still exists in your life, but you do not yet perceive it?
-Again, how can a blind person know that they are blind if they never experienced sight?
+Critically, if you cannot perceive the meaning of Paul’s veil, then how do you know whether or not you are being blinded by it?
+Similarly, if your understanding of the OT images has never dramatically changed, then does that mean that the veil never existed in your life, or that the veil still exists in your life, but you do not yet perceive it?
+Again, how can a blind person know they are blind if they never experienced sight?
 Do you still say “I see,” or have you been made blind to your old understanding (John 9:39-41)?
-Again, was not Paul made blind before he could see?
+Was not Paul made blind before he could see?

 The primary images depicted in the OT

-In order to understand how an ancient disciple perceived the revelation of the NT, it is critical to have an understanding of how he perceived the primary images that God depicts in the OT.
+In order to understand how an ancient disciple perceived the revelation of the NT, it is critical to first consider how he perceived the primary images that God depicts in the OT.
 And, if I had to guess, there are two OT images that God depicts more often than any other to form His primary message.
-The first image is the frequent depiction of Israel being brought “out of Egypt,” a phrase that is explicitly stated around 150 times, and an image that is depicted in various forms hundreds of times.
-Arguably, God’s excessive reference to that event depicts that He considers the exodus as one of His greatest achievements in the life of Israel.
-The second image is the frequent depiction of “dispersed” Israel being called back from the surrounding nations to their inheritance of land as promised (e.g. Jer 30:3).
-Arguably those are the bookends of the OT story of Israel, the exodus out of Egypt, and the promised ingathering of dispersed Israel into the promised land as one nation.
-Certainly, there are many deviations in Israel’s journey between those bookends, and God vividly depicts those deviations from the narrow path and His actions during the different periods of Jacob’s journey.
-However, Israel’s “future” restoration into the promised land as one nation is the primary image being depicted at the end of the part one of God’s Word.
+The first image is His frequent depiction of Israel being brought “out of Egypt,” a phrase that is explicitly stated around 150 times, and an image that is depicted in various forms hundreds of times.
+God’s overly excessive reference to that single event arguably depicts that He considers the exodus as one of His greatest achievements in the life of Israel.
+The second image is the frequent depiction of “dispersed” Israel being called back as promised from the surrounding nations to their inheritance of land (e.g. Jer 30:3).
+Arguably those are the bookends of the OT story of Israel, the exodus out of Egypt, and the ingathering of dispersed Israel back into the promised land as one nation.
+Certainly, there are many “deviations” within Israel’s journey between those bookends, and God vividly depicts both their deviations from the narrow path, and His actions during the different periods of Jacob’s journey.
+However, the primary image being depicted at the end of the part one of God’s Word is Israel’s “future” restoration into the land as one nation.

 The ultimate cliffhanger